Classic Pumpkin Pie Recipe

 Prebaking the crust

 Some people love a crispy brown crust for their pumpkin pie.
-I prefer mine to have a chewier texture and light color.
+I prefer mine to have a chewier texture and a light color.
 However, if you want a crispier crust, you can do it easily by prebaking it.
 Preheat the oven to 425 degrees F while making the dough.
 Then, lightly grease the pie pan.
 Roll out the dough and let it chill for at least 30 minutes before putting it into the pan.

 Then, trim the edges as needed and poke holes in the bottom with a fork.
 Now, place parchment paper or foil in the bottom of the crust and place pie weights or dry beans in it to prevent it from bubbling up.
 Bake for about 10 minutes or until the edges start to turn brown.
 Then, remove the weights and the paper or foil and bake for another five minutes.
 That’s it!
 Set it aside and let it cool completely before filling it.